Tag Archive for: Sync and corrections by n17t01

 Annual statement of the condominium

 Annual statement – Each condominium owner is obliged to bear the costs of common property, maintenance and repair of common use, which are recorded and settled in the annual statement.
 The costs to be paid include operating costs such as street cleaning, refuse collection and property and liability insurance, but also heating costs.
-The annual […]
+Our guide: […]

 Annual lock-up period of the rent increase